 Unlike SSI, which is geared toward low-income applicants, the SSDI program requires that you have already completed a certain amount of work.
 To qualify for SSDI benefits, you must prove that you have earned the appropriate number of “work credits.”
 You earn work credits by performing a job that is “covered by Social Security” – in other words, paying Social Security (FICA) taxes.
 Depending on your circumstances, you can earn a maximum of up to four work credits per year.

 Some claimants need more work credits than others to qualify.
 That is because the number of work credits you need depends on how old you were when you became disabled.
 While most SSDI applicants require at least 40 work credits, there are some exceptions for younger claimants.

 With offices throughout southeastern Pennsylvania, we serve clients in Philadelphia, Bucks County, Montgomery County, and beyond.
-For a free consultation about Social Security Disability Insurance in Pennsylvania, contact our SSDI lawyers online, or call Young, Marr & Associates at (215) 515-2954 today.
+For a free case review about Social Security Disability Insurance in Pennsylvania, contact our Pennsylvania SSDI lawyers.
+Call Young, Marr, Mallis & Deane at (215) 515-2954 today.